Burning of a 20’ high ten-headed demon named Ravana

 Over 4,000 people attended last year’s celebration, thanks to the enthusiastic increase of promotional efforts on the part of the organizers, the majestic, overlooking presence of the Krishna temple at the festival site, and a natural amphitheater that can accommodate thousands.

-Oktoberfest Halle located in the Snowbird Event tent is chock full of music, dancing and traditional German cuisine.
+Oktoberfest Halle, located in the Snowbird Event tent, is chock full of music, dancing, and traditional German cuisine.
 Enjoy a bratwurst and sauerkraut and apfelstrudel and more.
-Kids young and old can enjoy face painting, caricature artist, inflatable rides, the world champion YO-YO MAN, a zany clown, music, balloons and more!
+Kids, young and old, can enjoy face painting, caricature artists, inflatable rides, the world champion YO-YO MAN, a zany clown, music, balloons, and more!

 BDSI is a program of the Bountiful Davis Art Center and was started as an art festival in 1974.
 The distinctive program of international performances was added in 1988.
-The roots of the festival are grounded in the arts and it remains a showcase for artists.
+The festival’s roots are grounded in the arts, and it remains a showcase for artists.
 The international and cultural performances were included to give local residents a unique entertainment and educational experience that stands out as an exciting addition to the community and is unequaled by any other art and cultural program in the state.

-The Ogden Chili Cook-Off and Fiesta celebrates the diversity and commonalities of the Ogden and Northern Utah communities.
+The Ogden Chili Cook-Off and Fiesta celebrate the diversity and commonalities of the Ogden and Northern Utah communities.
 We would like to invite you to participate in a Community and Cultural Celebration.